scalatra/scalatra-website/guides/views.md

   get("/") {
     templateEngine.layout("index.ssp")
     // renders webapp/index.ssp

-    // OR look in a sub-directory
+    // OR you can tell Scalate to look in a sub-directory templateEngine.layout("/dogs/index.ssp")

-    templateEngine.layout("/dogs/index.ssp")
     // would instead render webapp/dogs/index.ssp
   }